notsnapback/rhacm-aws-sno-lab/README.md

 vim install-config.yaml
 ```

-Create the install-config.yaml file and include the following
+Create the install-config.yaml file and include the following:

 ```yaml
 additionalTrustBundlePolicy: Proxyonly